East China Jiaotong University: History

 ECJTU has always been pursuing a higher level for scientific research and technological innovation.
-There are 21 science and technology innovation and think-tank platforms of provincially or ministerial level settling in the university, including Centers for Post-doctoral Studies, Engineering Research Centers and Key Laboratories of the Ministry of Education, National Experimental Zones for Innovating Talents Cultivation, Academician Workstations, 2011 Provincial Collaborative Innovation Center, etc., which have cultivated not only the first winner of the First Class Prize in Humanities and Social Sciences of the Ministry of Education in Jiangxi Province, but also plenty of talents who have won various science and technology awards of provincial or ministerial level such as the First Class Prize and the Second Class Prize of National Science and Technology Progress Award.
-In recent three years, the university has obtained nearly 40 scientific research achievement awards of provincial level or above, undertaken over 1,500 research projects of all levels, among which more than 600 are provincial or ministerial level projects such as National 863 Plan, National 973 Plan, National Science Fund, international cooperation projects under the Ministry of Science and so on.
-Staff in ECJTU has in all published in domestic and foreign academic journals more than 3,200 academic papers, among which over 1,000 are indexed by SCI, EI and ISTP.
+There are 21 science and technology innovation and think-tank platforms of provincially or ministerial level settling in the university, including Centers for Post-doctoral Studies, Engineering Research Centers, and Key Laboratories of the Ministry of Education, National Experimental Zones for Innovating Talents Cultivation, Academician Workstations, 2011 Provincial Collaborative Innovation Center, etc., which have cultivated not only the first winner of the First Class Prize in Humanities and Social Sciences of the Ministry of Education in Jiangxi Province, but also plenty of talents who have won various science and technology awards of provincial or ministerial levels, such as the First Class Prize and the Second Class Prize of National Science and Technology Progress Award.
+In the past three years, the university has obtained nearly 40 scientific research achievement awards of provincial level or above, undertaken over 1,500 research projects of all levels, among which more than 600 are provincial or ministerial level projects, such as National 863 Plan, National 973 Plan, National Science Fund, international cooperation projects under the Ministry of Science and so on.
+Staff in ECJTU has in all published in domestic and foreign academic journals more than 3,200 academic papers, among which over 1,000 are indexed by SCI, EI, and ISTP.
 The university has also been granted over 40 patents of invention and 50 patents of utility models.
-There are more than 220 monographs and textbooks were published in the past 3 years.
+There were more than 220 monographs and textbooks that were published in the past 3 years.

 With an equal importance attached to humanities and science, ECJTU lays its emphasis on promoting the humanistic quality of students in order to construct a humanistic campus soaked in a harmonious blend of humanities and science.
 The university has been awarded the title of Advanced Unit in Comprehensive Administration of Social Management for eleven consecutive years, holding the top title for the longest time compared with any university in Jiangxi Province.
 It takes the leading rank in Jiangxi Province in the field of mental health education, with the settlement of province's university psychological quality development and training center and the counseling center of adolescent mental health education.
-Thus it has been appraised and selected as an advanced unit for national college students' psychological health education.
+Thus, it has been appraised and selected as an advanced unit for national college students' psychological health education.
 The university also takes the lead in running the Kongmu Lake Forum, praised as the campus version of "Lecture Room"—a CCTV program.
-The university still coordinates national fitness and competitive sports quite well and harvests fruitful achievements in sports, as the tennis team, track and field team, Wushu team repeatedly won gold medals in major sports events of national and international level.
-China's first Marathon World Champion Bai Xue and Men's Triple Jump Champion Cao Shuo in the Inchon Asian games are all graduated from ECJTU.
+The university still coordinates national fitness and competitive sports quite well and harvests fruitful achievements in sports, as the tennis team, track and field team, and Wushu team have repeatedly won gold medals in major sports events of national and international level.
+China's first Marathon World Champion Bai Xue and Men's Triple Jump Champion Cao Shuo in the Inchon Asian games are graduates of ECJTU.